QCDHUB/database/dy_qT/README.md

 [refATLAS17]: https://inspirehep.net/literature/1300647, https://www.hepdata.net/record/ins1300647 The measured normalized combined (electron and muon channels) cross section (1/SIG(FID))*D(SIG(FID))/DPT(Z) for 0 <= ABS(YRAP(Z)) < 1, 1 <= ABS(YRAP(Z)) < 2 and 2 <= ABS(YRAP(Z)) < 2.4.
 The cross sections at DRESSED levels are given as well as the relative statistical and systematic uncertainties for uncorrelated and correlated sources.

+[refATLAS8]: https://inspirehep.net/literature/1408516, https://www.hepdata.net/record/ins1408516 70001-70006 Bins in rapidity, data here are only for combination of electron and muon channels at Born level.
+More data in source if needed

+70007-7012 Bins in mll, integrated over rapidity, data here are only for combination of electron and muon channels at Born level.
+More data in source if needed

+TODO: there is also data in dsigma/dpT we need to decide if we collect and use it.
+I have not collected it here.